Oberon00/cpptutorial/doc/proc/types-and-vars.rst

 ==================

 Often, it is more readable to give names to intermediate results instead of putting all in a single, complicated expression.
-Also there are many situations where multiple end results are calculated based on an intermediate value.
+Also, there are many situations where multiple end results are calculated based on an intermediate value.
 The following demonstrates how to do this, using various calculations on a circle as an example: